Key Topics for C++ Projects

 Time Required: 10–12 hours

-Tools Required: C++ programming language, File Handling (fstream), OpenSSL or custom encryption algorithm
+Tools Required: C++ programming language, File Handling (fstream), OpenSSL or a custom encryption algorithm

 Skills Required: Cryptography (AES or custom encryption methods), file handling, secure user authentication, object-oriented programming (OOP), and exception handling